 A majority of states have passed anti-SLAPP laws designed to facilitate the identification and early dismissal of frivolous SLAPP suits.
 Virginia is not one of those states.
 Until recently, Virginia had no anti-SLAPP law to speak of and gained a reputation among plaintiff’s lawyers as a welcoming jurisdiction friendly to questionable defamation suits.
 A movement is underway to fix that.
 A flurry of defamation lawsuits filed in Virginia by California congressman Devin Nunes inspired the introduction of House Bill 759, designed to bring Virginia’s anti-SLAPP law more in line with California’s more robust First Amendment protection.
 California’s anti-SLAPP law allows a defendant to make a “special” motion to dismiss if he or she can show the plaintiff’s claim arises from a statement made in connection with a public issue in furtherance of the right to free speech.
 If the court grants one of these special motions to strike, the anti-SLAPP statute requires the unsuccessful plaintiff to pay the defendant’s attorneys’ fees.
 (Attorneys’ fees are normally not recoverable in defamation actions, so this can be a powerful deterrent against meritless lawsuits.)

-As of this writing (in February 2020), Virginia still has not enacted a traditional anti-SLAPP statute.
+As of this writing, Virginia still has not enacted a traditional anti-SLAPP statute.
 But the law has evolved over the past 10-15 years and the trend is towards increased protection for free-speech rights.
-Here’s how Virginia’s anti-SLAPP protection has evolved over the years and where things stand in 2020:
+Here’s how Virginia’s anti-SLAPP protection has evolved over the years:

 2007: Immunity for Statements Made at Public Hearings